dpretet/bster/README.md

 ## Introduction

-This repository owns a binary search tree algorithm implemented as an IP for FPGA and ASIC.
+This repository owns a binary search tree algorithm implemented as a RTL IP for FPGA and ASIC.
 It is designed with SystemVerilog.

 - the [functional specification](doc/functional_spec.md)
 - the [info document](doc/info.md) provides basic information about this type of algorithm
 - the [interface document](doc/interface.md) provides information about the interface of the IP and how to use it

-# External dependencies
+## External dependencies

 BSTer IP testbench uses the following IP core: